Home » Programs and Courses » Ultrasound Program

 Certification for Sonography Professionals

-The law does not require ultrasonographers to be registered by the American Registry of Diagnostic Medical Sonographers (ARDMS) to work.
-However, such credentials may increase hiring chances.
+While state or federal law does not require ultrasonographers to hold certification from the American Registry for Diagnostic Medical Sonographers (ARDMS) for employment, obtaining such professional credentials may enhance employment opportunities.

 Financial Aid